tonywok/tonywok.github.io/_posts/2020-06-01-embracing-perspectives-with-the-rails-router.md

 Here I define a "jedis" resource.
 As a result, Rails expects me to define a controller called `JedisController` located in `app/controllers/jedis_controller.rb`.

-In addition, each controller action is now expected to have a "view" located in a directory that corresponds with the resource:
+Also, each controller action is now expected to have a "view" located in a directory that corresponds with the resource:

 ```
 /app